-Let’s consider the language of Mathew 24:30, and then also look at other verses that use the same language, and see exactly what that language represents.
+Let’s consider the language of Mathew 24:30, and then also look at other verses that use the same language, and see what that language most likely represents.

 Here’s Mat 24:30 once again..
 “And the SIGN of the Son of Man will appear in the sky, and then all the tribes of the earth will mourn..” now here comes the specific “sign”.. “..and they will see the Son of Man coming in the clouds of the sky with power and great glory”.